-We recommend using the kiosks available whenever possible–not only do they tend to have language options that make things much easier, they also tend to take a fraction of the time of waiting in line to be helped by a person directly.
+Not only do they tend to have language options that make things much easier, but they also tend to take a fraction of the time of waiting in line to be helped by a person directly.

 With a Train Pass